jiangtaozy/note/go.md

       - Each repository contains one or more packages.
       - Each package consists of one or more Go source files in a single directory.
       - The path to a package's directory determines its import path.

+- pointer

+      package main

+      import "fmt"

+      func main() {
+        i, j := 42, 2701

+        // The & operator generates a pointer to its operand. p := &i         // point to i
+        // The * operator denotes the pointer's underlying value. fmt.Println(*p) // read i through the pointer *p = 21         // set i through the pointer fmt.Println(i)  // see the new value of i

+        p = &j         // point to j
+        *p = *p / 37   // divide j through the pointer
+        fmt.Println(j) // see the new value of j
+      }